Home > Horse World > 6 things you may not have known about Man o’ War

 Man o’ War won 20 races, with one second place finish, out of 21 starts.
 His sole defeat came on August 13, 1919, in the Sanford Memorial Stakes at Saratoga Racecourse.
 The loss was as controversial as it was shocking.

-Turning into the homestretch, Golden Broom was in the lead, followed by Upset, with Man o’ War two lengths back in third.
+Turning into the homestretch, Golden Broom was in the lead, followed by Upset.
+Man o’ War was two lengths back in third.
 “A few strides down the stretch Golden Broom suddenly gave up the race, and Upset raced past him,” according to the New York Times account.
 “Steadily Man o’ War drew up on Upset.
 A hundred feet from the wire he was three-fourths of a length away.
 At the wire he was a scant neck out of the first position and in another twenty feet would have passed the Whitney horse.”

-Though defeated, Man o’ War was not discredited, wrote the Times reporter: “On the contrary, the manner in which he ran this race stamped him, in the opinion of horsemen, as the best of his division without question….
-There was scarcely a witness of this race who did not believe after it was all over that Man o’ War would have walked home, with anything like a fair chance.”
+Though defeated, Man o’ War was not discredited.
+“The manner in which he ran this race stamped him, in the opinion of horsemen, as the best of his division without question….” wrote the Times reporter.
+“There was scarcely a witness of this race who did not believe after it was all over that Man o’ War would have walked home, with anything like a fair chance.”
 Man o’ War was carrying 15 pounds more than Upset.

 3. Man o’ War’s best friend was a show hunter.